mprinc/vuex/docs/guide/modules.md

 }
 ```

-Furthermore, you can create namespaced helpers by using `createNamespacedHelpers`.
+Furthermore, you can create <span class='definition'>namespaced helpers</span> by using `createNamespacedHelpers`.
 It returns an object having new component binding helpers that are bound with the given namespace value:

 ``` js
 import { createNamespacedHelpers } from 'vuex'